• Skip to main content

 Getting Started on Pinterest

 The best advice I can give to you is to start pinning.
 Get in there.
-Pin up to 30 times a day, sometimes even a little bit more.
+Pin up to 25 times a day, but even just 5-10 pins a day is fine.
+(I’m currently doing 15-20.)
 Pin your image to the most relevant board first, and then up to nine other boards.
-STOP worrying about joining or creative collaborative boards.
+STOP worrying about joining or creating collaborative boards.
 Pinterest doesn’t like them, and they are largely a time suck.

 MOST OF ALL – focus on your pin descriptions!
 Pinterest is a search engine, and they read your pin description to show people your pin in the search.
 So make the most of those 500 characters!